cloudbits/rasp-get-class/README.md

 rasp-get-class
 ==============

-PHP Class for pulling RASP Weather data
+PHP Class for pulling RASP Weather data - see http://rasp.stratus.org.uk for more about "RASP".

 There are two enclosed applications to create a textual output of a lat/long and a PNG image.